nmfs-opensci/CloudComputingSetup/README.md

 2. How long does the process take, and would upgrading improve that time?

     Using the "Wall-Clock" method, you can measure how long 1 iteration takes (`r R:Sys.time()`) and extrapolate that out to however many iterations you plan on running.
-If your code is parallized and improves with additional cores/RAM and you need the results as soon as possible, use the largest machine.
+If your code runs in parallel and improves with additional cores/RAM and you need the results as soon as possible, use the largest machine.

 3. How RAM intensive is the code?

     If your code maxes out the RAM on your local machine, it may be worth it to benchmark your code to better understand how much RAM you will need on a workstation.
-The R `bench` package can be used to calculate the RAM required for a process called "run_simulation":
+The R `bench` package or Python `pyperf` can be used to calculate the RAM required.

-    ```{r}
-    install.packages(bench)
-    library(bench)

-    results <- bench::mark(
-      my_intensive_process = run_simulation(),
-      iterations = 10,
-      check = FALSE
-    )

-    print(results)
-    ```
-    \

 When in doubt, you can start with the smallest workstation for additional troubleshooting and upgrade as needed.

 ### Using a Workstation